DOieGYuan/DPRS_with_HMs/README.md

 * ggpubr
 * igraph
 ### Enrichment analysis
-We use [GSEA](https://www.gsea-msigdb.org/gsea/) for enrichment analysis and identify the leading-edge subset.
+We use [GSEA](https://www.gsea-msigdb.org/gsea/) for enrichment analysis and identify the leading-edge subset (core-functioning microbes).
 [Cytoscape](https://cytoscape.org/) and [EnrichmentMap App](http://apps.cytoscape.org/apps/enrichmentmap) are used for visualization following this awesome [protocol](https://doi.org/10.1038/s41596-018-0103-9).
 ### Co-occurence network
 We recommond using [CoNet](http://psbweb05.psb.ugent.be/conet/microbialnetworks/conet_new.php) for predict both the co-presence and mutal-exclusion patterns.